eike-welk/scala-symbolic-algebra-examples/README.rst

 The library contains a modest attempt to implement a domain specific language (DSL).
 The implementation of the DSL is in object ``Expression``.
-Additionally there is small example program to illustrate the same technique:
+Additionally there is a small example program to illustrate the same technique:
 ``src/pattern/testdsl.scala``.

 The common base class of all nodes, ``Expr``, contains the usual mathematical